Man arrested in the case of the 'HOLLYWeeD' sign

 LOS ANGELES (AP) — Los Angeles police have made a “HOLLYWeeD” bust.

-The LAPD said in a statement that 30-year-old Zachary Cole Fernandez was arrested Monday, just over a week after a prankster used white tarps to make the “HOLLYWOOD” sign to read “HOLLYWeeD.”
+Zachary Cole Fernandez, 30, was arrested Monday, just over a week after a prankster used white tarps to make the “HOLLYWOOD” sign read “HOLLYWeeD,” the LAPD said in a statement.

-Police say Fernandez turned himself in with his attorney and was booked on suspicion of misdemeanor trespassing.
+Fernandez turned himself in with his attorney and was booked on suspicion of misdemeanor trespassing, police said.

 The prankster was dressed in black and was recorded by security cameras in the area changing the sign early New Year’s Day.